meilisearch/strapi-plugin-meilisearch-v4/README.md

 ### Filter entries

 You might want to filter out some entries.
 This is possible with the `filterEntry`.
-Imagine you don't like `Alfredo's` restaurant, you can filter out this specific entry.
+Imagine you don't like `Alfredo's` restaurant.
+You can filter out this specific entry.

 ```js
 // config/plugins.js